 Intro to Sociology SOC 101P & Reading ALP 064P

 This learning community emphasizes reading for content, making inferences, distinguishing main and subordinate points, and evaluating ideas.
-Students will discuss and present reading material on topics related to social processes, problems, and phenomena.
+Students will discuss and present reading material on topics related to social processes, problems, and phenomena (3 college credits).

 Cross-Cultural Healthcare HSC 100-NP & ALP 064P

-This learning community explores issues in cross-cultural healthcare through readings and discussions.
+This learning community explores issues in cross-cultural healthcare through readings and discussions (3 college credits).